J3N21/J3N21/README.md

 I'm a data analyst and student pursuing a Master's in Data Science from UC Berkeley.
 Some of my interests include statistical analysis, programming, and data visualization.
 </p>
 <p align="center">
-When I'm not analyzing data, you can find me in the middle of a run or on my way to a new coffee shop.
+When I'm not working with data, you can find me in the middle of a run or on my way to a new coffee shop.
 </p>